 - Process on HIGH for about a minute or so

-- Place nut milk bag over a large bowl or jar and slowly pour mixture in
+- Place nut milk bag (like this) over a large bowl or jar and slowly pour mixture in

 - Gently squeeze the bottom of the bag to release the milk.
 Be patient here so you get the most milk out without pushing too much pulp through the mesh